thevasudevgupta/bigbird/README.md

 ### Sliding Attention

 Key sequence is copied 3 times with each element shifted to right in one of the copy & to the left in the other copy.
 Now if we multiply query sequence vectors by these 3 sequences vectors, we will cover all the sliding tokens.
 Compute capacity of that will be only `O(3xn)` or simpy `O(n)`.
-Refer below figure for the clear idea.
+Refer above figure for the clear idea (green boxes represents tokens involved in sliding attention).
 You can clearly see 3 sequences in the top of figure with 2 of them switched by one token.

 ```python
 # what we want to do